percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1187](https://perconadev.atlassian.net/browse/EVEREST-1187) - When creating a PostgreSQL database, if backup schedules were not created initially but added later after the database was created, Point-in-Time Recovery (PITR) was disabled.
 We have now resolved the issue, and PITR is now enabled.

-- [EVEREST-1266](https://perconadev.atlassian.net/browse/EVEREST-1266) \[UI\] Components are shown as green while there are containers that are not ready
+- [EVEREST-1266](https://perconadev.atlassian.net/browse/EVEREST-1266) - On the **Components** page, the Pod icon now shows the correct color: green if the status is `Running` and all containers are ready, and yellow if the status is `Running` while some containers are not ready.

-- [EVEREST-1384](https://perconadev.atlassian.net/browse/EVEREST-1384) \[UI\] Database overview page should display resources more clearly
+- [EVEREST-1384](https://perconadev.atlassian.net/browse/EVEREST-1384) - Database overview page should display resources more clearly

 [EVEREST-1390](https://perconadev.atlassian.net/browse/EVEREST-1390) \[UI\] Components page is refreshed continuously if a database is suspended